thenextbutton/jellyfin_status/readme.md

 ---

-Track real-time playback sessions from your Jellyfin media server — complete with user-friendly status updates, emoji-enhanced telemetry, and full multilingual support.
+<br>Track real-time playback sessions from your Jellyfin media server — complete with user-friendly status updates, emoji-enhanced telemetry, and full multilingual support.
+<br><br>

 > ⚠️ **Note:** This integration is currently a work in progress.
 Functionality and translations may evolve as features are refined.